nixers-projects/urnn/README.md

-## urnn
-(unix ricing neural network)
+## urnn (unix ricing neural network)
 [This is a fork that is currently a wip]

 A neural network to smartly create coherent terminal colorschemes based on an image.
-In the future this project may also have the feature to turn colorschemes into generated background images.

 ### Examples (Colors generated from wallpapers):